 The EaR model considers the impact to interest earned and paid under a variety of interest rate shock scenarios.
-Under a gradual increase in the projected market rates of interest by 100 bps, it is calculated that the Company's net interest income would decrease by 6.5% (2022: 29.2% decrease), while under a gradual decrease in projected market rates of interest is it calculated that net interest income would increase by 6.5% (2022: 29.2% increase).
+Under a gradual increase in the projected market rates of interest by 100 bps, it is calculated that the Company's net interest income would increase by 3.5% (2023: 6.5% decrease), while under a gradual decrease in projected market rates of interest it is calculated that net interest income would decrease by 3.5% (2023: 6.5% increase).
 The EaR sensitivities have reduced year-on-year as the combination of higher interest rates and interest-rate pass-on assumptions mean that funding costs may bear more of the movement than before.

 The Economic Value of Equity ("EVE") is modelled, but considered less applicable for the Company.
 The limited maturity transformation often results in largest negative impact scenarios being shock increases in rates, which are expected to be beneficial for profitability.
-A sudden increase of 100bps in the market rates is calculated to result in a 0.0% movement in equity (2022: 0.0%), while a sudden decrease of 100bps in the market rates was calculated to result in a 1.4% reduction in equity (2022: 0.8% reduction).
-The change in sensitivity year-on-year was largely due to minor changes in levels of maturity transformation.
+A sudden increase of 100bps in the market rates is calculated to result in a 0.0% movement in equity (2023: 0.0%), while a sudden decrease of 100bps in the market rates was calculated to result in a 1.3% reduction in equity (2023: 1.4% reduction).
+The change in sensitivity year-on-year was immaterial, due to limited changes in levels of maturity transformation.